 When you feel really inspired things seem to flow easily.
 New ideas arise readily, you generate an abundance of work, make clever choices, and do fun, creative things.
 You feel uninhibited and enlarged… intuitive, even.
-It’s a state of awesomeness!
+It feels like awesomeness!

-Have you ever wondered, where does the inspiration come from when you are feeling really inspired?
+Have you ever wondered, where does inspiration come from when you are feeling creative?
 Does the upsurge of energy originate in your brain or come from somewhere else?

-How can you tap into the inspiration often, so it’s a river flowing through you rather than a sprinkler that sometimes turns on and then off again?
-Don’t we all want to ride the epic wave of inspiration and creativity?
+How can you tap into the inspiration often, so it’s a river flowing through you rather than a sprinkler that sometimes turns the flow on and then off again?
+Don’t we all want to ride the epic wave of inspiration?
+Absolutely!

-I have been artistically inclined all my life and create in different ways.
+I have been artistic for most of my life and create in different ways.
 I don’t always write or paint, but usually do one or the other, and when I do, it kind of takes me over.
 When I’m not doing either, I feel unfulfilled or depleted – definitely less than myself.
-How about you?
+What about you?

 In Chapter 7 of Kason’s book, she refers to a notable increase of creativity in people following spiritually transformative experiences (STEs) and how this surge of inspiration can be a catalyst for continued transformation in the experiencer’s life.

-This has been my lived experience, following my STEs, and is something I describe in my book, Where The Light Lives.
+This has been my lived experience and is something I share in my book Where The Light Lives.

 Not the usual bursts of the imagination, rather it’s an energy that flows copiously and effortlessly, and rather like magic, through the experiencer.

-When it occurs like this, all of sudden, from ‘nowhere’ and it persists in your life, as it did for me, you have the opportunity to observe pure inspiration, and to learn from it.
+When it occurs like this, all of a sudden, and continues in your life for years, as it did for me, you have the opportunity to observe pure inspiration, and to learn from it.

-Inspired creativity is creating directly from Spirit.
-By Spirit, I mean, life-force, that is pure inspiration.
+For me, inspired creativity is creating directly from Spirit.
+By Spirit, I mean, life-force, which is pure inspiration.
 It is a spiritual energy that is received.
 It does you rather than you do it.